-Before you dive-in to this article about pizza franchise-and how much knowledge of pizza you need, take a look at the title again.
+Before you dive-in to this article about how much knowledge of pizza you need to own a pizza franchise, take a look at the title again.
 What’s your answer to the question I posed?

 Have you read my book on becoming the owner of a franchise?

 If so, you already know about James Pennington, the character in Chapter 1 of Become a Franchise Owner!: The Start-Up Guide to Lowering Risk, Making Money, and Owning What you Do, and his attraction to food franchises.

 But in case you haven’t read the book, there’s a section about a guy named James.
 He was downsized from his middle-management position and as a result, decided to look into being his own boss through franchise ownership.
 He was sick of working in a corporate setting (which describes over 50% of my clients) and wanted more.
 Sound familiar?